Can you sell your house to fund retirement? (Important things to consider)

-Thirdly, make sure that you give your children or family members enough time to make their own decisions about what they want to do.
+Thirdly, ensure that you give your children or family members enough time to decide what they want to do.
 Follow you or stay where they are.

 Examples of people who decided to sell their homes for retirement

-There are many different examples of people who decided to sell their homes for retirement.
+There are many examples of people deciding to sell their homes for retirement.

 Many older people decide to move closer to family members or friends after retiring.